-In this guide to signing PDFs online, we explain the difference between esignatures and digital signatures and show you how to add an electronic signature to a PDF easily online.
+In this guide to signing PDFs online, we answer common search queries asking, “How do I electronically sign a PDF?”
+We’ll show you how to sign a form electronically and how to add an e-signature to a PDF easily online.
 We present this information as educational, not legal; if you need to sign a legal document, you should consult an attorney or someone who is qualified to give legal advice.

-If you’ve received a document over the internet and been asked to sign it before sending it back, you might wonder, how do you sign a PDF online?
-This may sound impossible – how can you put your signature on something that isn’t physical?
-But the electronic signature process is actually quite simple.
-In fact, you’ll find that it’s far easier than printing out, signing something, and then scanning it to send out.*
+If you’ve received a document over the internet and were asked to sign it before sending it back, you might wonder, how do you sign a PDF online?
+How can you put your signature on something that isn’t physical?
+The electronic signature process is simple.
+In fact, you’ll find that it’s far easier than printing, signing, and scanning a PDF to send out.*

-In this article, we’ll be going through the difference between an electronic and digital signature, so you can get started easily signing your documents online.
+In this guide, we’ll go through the difference between an electronic signature and digital signature, then we’ll show you how to sign your documents easily online.

 What Is An E-Signature?

-Whatever the reason may be, an electronic signature, or e-signature (esignature) is an image of your signature that’s placed onto a PDF document that may be used for many non-legal purposes.
-An e-signature can be a verification that you approved the information in a PDF document.
-For less sensitive documents that just require the signer’s approval or acknowledgement, an e-signature may suffice.*
+Whatever the reason may be, an image of your signature can be placed on a PDF document, which may be used for many non-legal purposes.
+An e-signature can be a verification that you approved the information in a PDF document, or an acknowledgement that you read the information.
+For less sensitive documents that just require the signer’s approval or acknowledgement, an e-signature may suffice.**

 What Is a Digital Signature?